Dasharo/docs/docs/unified/protectli/os-installation.md

 Official documentation can be found [here](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/esxi-installation-and-setup-7-0/installing-and-setting-up-esxi-install/installing-esxi-install/installing-esxi-interactively-install/install-esxi-interactivelly-install.html).

+!!! note "Installation using only serial port"

+    Current versions of ESXI (8.0.3) do not support installing using only serial console.

 ### Installation images

 Guide on how to download the installer image can be found on Brodacom's